mkoohafkan/mkoohafkan.github.io/about.md

 Mostly though, I write code.
 I love using computer programming to solve problems and improve workflows.
 I'm passionate about visualizing data and using computers to communicate science.
-I'm all about using the right tool for the right job (as long as I can automate it!) and love to teach my methods, so my blog mostly explores approaches to solving programming problems in a variety of languages (along with some shout-outs to publications and presentations I'm involved in).
+I'm all about using the right tool for the right job---as long as I can automate it!
+I also love teaching, and my blog mostly explores approaches to solving programming problems in a variety of languages (along with some shout-outs to publications and presentations I'm involved in).